 After narrowing down (filtering) your search of LTPP sections using “Find Sections”, you can select your desired tables listed under structure, climate, traffic, and performance class with further applicable sub class.
 If you check the option “Show Advanced Data Classification”, additional classes (of lower or lesser priority) will also be displayed.
 Each sub class might be a single or group of tables that together contain the information you need.
 If you hover over each table title, you will see a description of that table.
 In addition, in accordance with the filters applied to “Find Sections,” it displays the count of sections for which the table has data.
 While selecting the data, displaying the count of sections allows the user to know if the data is available for all selected sections.
 With “Show Advanced Data Classification” selected, you can see the list of the fields within each table and customize it to select only those in which you are interested.
 The downloaded file will include your data individually by each selected tables (Table Names), a separate list of the tables with their descriptions (Table Reference), a table listing all the included fields and their descriptions (Field Reference), and a table listing all other used codes and their descriptions (Codes Reference).

-Data Pivot feature of LTPP InfoPave provides the dynamic view of LTPP sections displayed as square blocks that are pivoted based on selection (7 currently available) criteria.
+Data Pivot feature of LTPP InfoPave provides the dynamic view of LTPP sections displayed as square blocks that are pivoted based on selection (12 currently available) criteria.
 For example, selecting the climatic region criteria will show the count of sections within each LTPP climatic region.
-You can also use the filters on the left hand side in order to further narrow down your search.
-Each square block in the Pivot view represents an LTPP section and by clicking on a square block, you will be able to see the value of each parameter, locate the section on the map, and access the Section Timeline, and the Section Summary Report.
+You can also use the filters on the left-hand side in order to further narrow down your search.
+Each square block in the Pivot view represents a LTPP section.
+By clicking on a square block, you will be able to see the value of selected parameters and access the Section Summary Report.

 Currently, LTPP InfoPave supports exporting five hundred thousand records in Microsoft Excel and five million records in Microsoft Access.
 Moreover, when exporting data which exceeds five hundred thousand records, the only download file format available is Microsoft Access format.
 This constraint is set to limit server resource utilization for data export as well as satisfy the limitation on the number of records supported by Microsoft Excel and Microsoft Access.
 With this constraint, very large SQL queries (e.g., select * from MON_HSS_PROFILE_ELEVATION_25) will not execute.
 We recommend downloading LTPP Standard Data Release to obtain extra-large data sets.